SilverFox70/express-sequelize-postgres/README.md

   <img src="https://expressjs.com/images/express-facebook-share.png" width="auto" height="64px">
 </div>

-# express-sequelize-boilerplate
-A boilerplate for express.js.
+This project is based on [express-sequelize-boilerplate](https://github.com/gadfaria/express-sequelize-boilerplate) : A boilerplate for express.js with integration for Sequelize and Postgres.

 ## Getting Started